davidgasquez/handbook/content/rationality.md

   1. Identify the best alternative.
 See which alternative makes most sense based on your criteria.
   1. Develop and implement a plan of action.
 Act on that decision.
   1. Evaluate the solution.
 In order to make better decisions over time, examine the outcomes and the feedback you get.
+- Cases where the decision lies in the hands of people who would gain little personally, or lose out personally, if they did what was necessary to help someone else;

 ## [Problem Solving](http://gordonbrander.com/pattern/culture-is-a-shared-mechanism-for-problem-solving/)